B&B LEGAL REQUIREMENTS

 Setting up a B&B means that your home changes from being a purely residential property to being business premises and this means you need to comply with fire safety legislation.
 This involves carrying out a fire risk assessment to identify whether there are any actions you need to carry out to help prevent fires and also what you need to do to keep you and your guests safe.
 You can either do this yourself or use a professional assessor.

-Remember that smoking is also banned in public indoor areas and so you’ll need to make sure that guests are aware they cannot smoke in communal indoor areas such as a shared kitchen, hallway or living room.
-Whilst this legislation has been in place the UK since 2007, visitors from overseas might be unaware or visitors travelling within the UK might not realise this applies to B&Bs.
+In the UK, it is illegal to smoke in indoor public areas.
+This includes communal areas and guest bedrooms, so do not allow any staff or guests to smoke in any shared indoor part of your B&B. Whilst this legislation has been in place the UK since 2007, visitors from overseas might be unaware or visitors travelling within the UK might not realise this applies to B&Bs.
 You have a legal obligation to make it clear where smoking cannot take place by displaying appropriate signage.
-If you do not want to permit smoking in bedrooms, then signs must be displayed within each bedroom.

-When starting a B&B you need to prepare for this inspection by making sure that your kitchen is suitably designed and equipped for implementing safe working practices.
+When starting a B&B you need to prepare for this inspection by making sure that your kitchen is suitably designed and equipped for implementing safe working practices, and ensure any staff involved in food prep have adequate training.
 This means following good health and hygiene practices, with a particular focus on avoiding cross contamination (i.e. keeping raw meat separated from cooked food items to prevent food poisoning).
 Your kitchen also needs to be structurally safe, with surfaces that are easy to keep clean.
 This applies to walls, floors, units and all food preparation areas which should be smooth, non-absorbent and wipe-clean.
 Catering kitchens must be well lit and well ventilated, with constant supplies of hot water and cold, drinkable water.

 Make sure you provide suitable hand washing facilities to enable you (or your staff) to decontaminate your hands before/after handling raw meat and whenever else as required.
 A plentiful supply of antibacterial soap located prominently next to a hand washbasin is required.
 Clothing in the kitchen must be clean, and should ideally take the form of chef’s whites/blacks, and loose or long hair is best covered by caps or hairnets.